openSUSE/osem/PAYMENTS.md

 # Integrate your Stripe account to accept your user's payments
-Here you will find all the information you need to setup your Stripe account into OSEM.
+Here you will find all the information that you need to setup your Stripe account into OSEM.
 If you have any problems with installing don't hesitate to [contact us](https://github.com/openSUSE/osem#contact)

 ## Configure Stripe into the application